wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 There is also various levels of paid "Enterprise" edition which companies install themselves in a cloud or on-prem.

-HashiCorp provides a fully enterprise-level 24/7 world-wide support.
+HashiCorp provides a fully enterprise-level 24/7 support worldwide.
+(HashiCorp's remote workfork are in 47 countries)

 ### Legacy enterprise support